Herland Forest is a community-based, not-for-profit natural burial cemetery and stewardship forest in south-central Washington.

-As an outgrowth of the Windward Community’s Sustainability Education and Research Center, Herland Forest is dedicated to offering wholesome alternatives to today’s commercial, industrial burial practices.
+As an outgrowth of the Windward Community’s Sustainability Education and Research Center, Herland Forest is dedicated to learning, teaching and presenting wholesome alternatives to today’s commercial, industrial burial practices.

-- providing meaningful and affordable burial alternatives to people in the Pacific Northwest;
+- provide meaningful and affordable burial alternatives to people in the Pacific Northwest;

-- deepening our understanding of the forest through ongoing ecological research;
+- better understand the forest through ongoing ecological research;

-- using our knowledge to protect and enhance the vitality and productivity of our forest ecosystem; and
+- use our knowledge to protect and enhance the vitality and productivity of our forest ecosystem;

-- utilizing natural burial for conservation, devoting funds to acquire and steward additional lands.
+- and utlilize natural burial for conservation, devoting funds to acquire and steward additional lands.

-To learn more about our Herland Forest and Windward please visit the about us page.
+To learn more about our Herland Forest and Windward please visit the About Us section.

 The twenty-acre Herland Forest lies at the transition between the moist mountain forests of the western Cascades and the high prairies of eastern Washington, and features mixed stands of Ponderosa pine, Douglas fir and Oregon white oak.

-The forest was logged about one hundred years ago and has since regrown into a beautiful, light-filled forest where ancient oaks grow side by side young pines and firs, and deer, coyote, migratory birds and turkeys find refuge.
+The forest was logged about one hundred years ago and has since regrown into a beautiful, light-filled forest where ancient oaks shade young pines, and deer, coyote, migratory birds and turkeys find refuge.